pypsa-meets-earth/pypsa-earth/doc/how_to_customize.rst

 ##########################################

 **1. Set the region in the config**
-Can be narrowed anytime.
+Better to set as big as it's feasible when generating a cutout.
+A considered area can be narrowed anytime when building a specific model.

 **2. Load all the common data**
-`retrieve_databundle`
+The `retrieve_databundle` rule makes the job.
-!
-Caution: mind the flags in the config
+Caution*: mind the flags in the config

 **3. Build the custom cutout**
 What is cutout